DeCleanup-Network/contracts-evm/docs/example/dipnft-mapping.md

 ## Usage

-This mapping file should be used in conjunction with the DipNft contract ABI and the subgraph configuration.
+This mapping file should be used in conjunction with the ImpactProductNFT contract ABI and the subgraph configuration.
 It handles all NFT-related events, including the unified `NFTEvent` for claims and upgrades.

 For more details on subgraph development, see The Graph documentation at https://thegraph.com/docs/.